 Medicine (antivenom) to counteract the effects of the poison can save a limb or your life.
 Antivenom is given as soon as a doctor determines it is needed, usually within the first 4 hours after the snakebite.
 Antivenom may be effective up to 2 weeks or more after a snakebite.

 Immediate home treatment

-jewelry.
-The limbs might swell, making it more difficult to remove the jewelry
+- Remove any jewelry.
+The limbs might swell, making it harder to remove the jewelry after swelling begins.

 Avoid these treatment measures

 Avoid doing anything that might cause more problems with the snake or lizard bite.

 - Do not suck on the bite wound or use any kind of extraction device.

 - Do not use a constriction band, such as a tourniquet or bandage, on a bite.